hackclub/nest/SETUP.md

 ## Proxmox

 The server runs [Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment/overview) 8.1.3 over [Debian](https://www.debian.org/) 12 Bookworm.
-It has 3 VMs: the Secure VM (ID `secure`, #102), the Nest VM (ID `nest` #103), and the Backup VM (ID `backup`, #104).
+It has 2 VMs: the Secure VM (ID `secure`, #102) and the Nest VM (ID `nest` #103).

 ### Nest VM

 The Nest VM is the VM that users will access and host their stuff on.
 It runs Debian 12 Bookworm.
-It's configured with all 8 CPU cores and 52 GiB of RAM.
+It's configured with all 20 CPU threads, 52 GiB of RAM, and 650GB of storage.

 #### Resource Limits